escapechen/FriedasBirdview/docs/RELEASING.md

 GitHub Actions and `build-and-install-windows.sh` reject a release tag that does not equal `v` followed by the CMake project version.
 Upload the verified Windows Setup asset only after the tag workflow has created its GitHub Release.
+The Windows script fetches the tag itself and builds it in a clean, dedicated sibling worktree on the VM; no interactive VM checkout or cleanup is needed.